wumss/seminar/content/upcoming-talks.md

 <tr>
   <td colspan=4>
-    Abstract: This talk will quickly walk through the basics of group theory, focusing especially on trasformation groups.
+    Abstract: This talk will quickly walk through the basics of group theory, focusing especially on transformation groups.
 If time permits, we will cover some fundamentals of number theory.
 Please message me in advance if there are any subjects in particular that you would like me to discuss.
   </td>